sunSh1ne9/FZU-flying-book/docs/flying/na/2023/temp.md

 $$

 ```
 This is just a template.
 ```

-`template`
+`Template`